Kadie and River Major’s death case reopened, task force formed to investigate

-BERKELEY COUNTY, SC (WCSC) - The Berkeley County Sheriff's office announced Thursday morning that they have finalized a task force to further look into the deaths of a mother and son in Berkeley County.
+BERKELEY COUNTY, SC (WCSC) - The Berkeley County Sheriff’s office announced Thursday morning that they have finalized a task force to further look into the deaths of a mother and daughter in Berkeley County.

 The ten-year-old case was originally over after Kadie Major's death was ruled a suicide.
 Thursday, Berkeley County's Sheriff Lewis said the investigation is now reopened and considered a death investigation.